Target Objects and Fields in Import Scenarios

 - Search for a detail line in the document.

-That is, you can create custom keys from these fields to search for a particular detail line in the document.
+That is, you can use these fields as custom keys to search for a particular detail line in the document.
 For example, on the Invoices and Memos (AR301000) form, you can find the needed detail line of an accounts receivable invoice by using the value in the Transaction Descr. column.

-To use the detail object in the scenario mapping, in the Target Object column on the Mapping tab of the Import Scenarios (SM206025) form, you select the object with the same name as the name of the detail tab.
+To use the detail object in the scenario mapping, in the Field or Action column on the Mapping tab of the Import Scenarios (SM206025) form, you select the object from the node with the same name as the name of the detail tab.

-Contacts tab, which includes a list of contacts (see the following
+the Contacts tab, which includes a list of contacts (see the

-screenshot).
-The corresponding detail object has the Contacts
+following screenshot).
+The corresponding detail object has the

 On the Invoices and Memos form, the Document